SkillsFundingAgency/das-roatp-api/README.md

 - Open the solution
 - Set SFA.DAS.RoATP.Api as the startup project
 - Publish the database project SFA.DAS.RoATP.Database to your local SQL Server instance
+- Running the solution will launch the API in your browser

 ##### Open the Jobs project within the solution